Rafael Devers Player Props: Red Sox vs. Braves

 Rafael Devers At The Plate

-- Devers has 95 hits, which is best among Boston hitters this season, while batting .262 with 46 extra-base hits.
+- Devers leads Boston with 97 hits, batting .264 this season with 46 extra-base hits.

-- Among the qualified hitters in MLB action, he ranks 63rd in batting average, 70th in on-base percentage, and 10th in slugging.
+- He ranks 56th in batting average, 68th in on base percentage, and 11th in slugging among qualifying hitters in MLB play.

+- Devers enters this game on a four-game hitting streak.
+In his last games, he's hitting .368 with one homer.

-- In 46.8% of his games this year, Devers has had at least one RBI.
-He's picked up more than one in 19.1% and driven in three or more of his team's runs in seven contests.
+- Devers has had an RBI in 45 games this season (47.4%), including 18 multi-RBI outings (18.9%).
+He has also driven in three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.